moppermonster/practice/README.md

 # Step 5

-Create a merge request for the original repo to get your changes in there (on the main branch).
+Create a pull request for the original repo to get your changes in there (on the main branch).

 ## If you are part of a group